-2. Philosophy
+2. Statement of Agency Philosophy

 The MSBML is committed to the continued protection of the health, safety and welfare of Mississippians.
 The philosophy of the MSBML is to ensure healthcare professionals licensed by the MSBML meet the licensing standards as directed by the Mississippi State Legislature and to regulate the practice of MSBML licensees.